 Ideology always dresses itself in platitudes, and the MCA’s Climate Action Plan is all dressed up with nowhere to go.
 Of the first objective, the MCA proposes actions such as: “Enhance national and global discussions on low emissions technologies/ Define a greater role for the minerals sector / Support the development of policies and technologies to achieve least-cost abatement”.
 In other words, the MCA is going to facilitate a talk a bunch of hot air and lobby for policies that don’t hurt them financially.
 Nothing but platitudes.

 Dan Gocher, Director of Climate and the Environment at the Australasian Centre for Corporate Responsibility (ACCR), challenged the MCA to articulate even just one single tangible step in its CAP.
-Gocher noted that any policy of real substance is conspicuously missing, such as:
+Gocher noted that any policy of real substance can’t conspicuously miss:

 - A commitment around carbon pricing or any broader policies to decarbonise;